hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Quality of Life
 ✅ Add screenshots for manager and NetworkObject setup

-✅ Re-add FOAnchor component.
-(Now implemented directly in FOObject)
+🔲 Re-add FOAnchor component. (currently FOObjects expose the same behaviour, but it makes more sense to have the FOAnchor as a separate component, to anchor i.e. huge stuff like planets that shouldn't be an FOObject because they can't exist in only one scene)

 🔲 Add a function to set the "main view" for a connection.
 Might be necessary if you spawned in your AI's before your player.